 How much time will I need to train for an ultra triathlon?

 Training Advice: Ready for More?
 Here’s How to Tackle Your First Ultra Tri

 Anything over the standard Iron distance falls under the “ultra” umbrella, with the most common distances being the double (2x Iron distance), triple (3x), quadruple (4x), quintuple (5x) and deca (10x) triathlons.
 Unlike shorter tri distances, which are all completed in one day, ultra races are often spaced out over multiple days.
 Some races complete the entirety of swim, bike, and run legs in consecutive order, while others consist of multiple triathlon races performed on consecutive days.
 Because of the extreme time and financial commitment required for this format, the ultra triathlon scene is quite small, with less than two dozen organized races held worldwide each year.

 Most multisport races follow the traditional pattern of swim-bike-run, but there are several variations within the sport.
 Indoor triathlons eschew distances for time, completing as much distance in a pool swim, spin bike, and treadmill runs within a fixed time.
 Off-road triathlon takes place on rugged terrain, swapping out the traditional triathlon bike for mountain biking and pavement running for trails.
+There is also a gravel triathlon version, which is quickly gaining popularity with multisport athletes looking for a fun adventure.
 A reverse triathlon turns the pattern on its head, starting with the run and finishing with the swim.
 A duathlon eliminates the swim and follows a run-bike-run sequence.
 An aquathlon combines a swim followed by a run, while a SwimRun alternates (or “island hops”) between swimming and running.
 There is even a winter triathlon, which combines running, mountain biking, and cross-country skiing.